Skip to Main Content

 Goals

-The Program Educational Objectives of the Electrical and Computer Engineering Program are to produce graduates who, within two to four years after graduation have attained:
+Graduates from the Electrical and Computer Engineering Program are expected to have attained the following Program Educational Objectives within two to four years of graduation:

-• A reputation for competence in the skills of engineering practice by solving problems and executing their solutions.
+• Attain respect for competence in the skills of engineering practice by solving problems and leading others in the pursuit of solutions.

 Additional Program Information